argonne-lcf/GettingStarted/Applications/Polaris/LAMMPS/README.md

 ## Makefiles to build LAMMPS executables

 The following Makefiles can be used to build LAMMPS executables.
-These were generated using the `30Jul21` version of LAMMPS and modifications may be needed depending on the specific version of LAMMPS used.
+These were generated using a version of LAMMPS from Sep.
+15, 2022 and modifications may be needed depending on the specific version of LAMMPS used.
 These Makefiles should be copied to the `lammps-<version>/src/MAKE/MACHINES` directory.
+The non-kokkos variants can be used when compiling with the GPU package.
 ```
-Makefile.polaris_kokkos_nvidia
+Makefile.polaris_nvhpc
+Makefile.polaris_nvhpc_kokkos
+Makefile.polaris_gnu
+Makefile.polaris_gnu_kokkos
 ```

 ## Makefiles to build lib/gpu library

-The following Makefiles can be used to build the LAMMPS GPU library for use with the GPU package.
-These can be copied to the `lammps-<version>/lib/gpu` directory.
+The following Makefile can be used to build the LAMMPS GPU library for use with the GPU package with either the PrgEnv-nvhpc or PrgEnv-gnu modules.
+This can be copied to the `lammps-<version>/lib/gpu` directory.
 ```
-Makefile.gpu_polaris_nvidia
+gpu/Makefile.gpu_polaris
 ```

 ## Building LAMMPS with the KOKKOS package

-The following can be used to build LAMMPS with the KOKKOS package using the NVIDIA compilers.
+The following can be used to build LAMMPS with the KOKKOS package using the NVHPC compilers.
 ```
-module load craype-accel-nvidia80
 cd lammps-<version>/src
 make yes-KOKKOS
-make polaris_kokkos_nvidia -j 16
+make polaris_nvhpc_kokkos -j 16
 ```

 ## Building LAMMPS with the GPU package

-The following can be used to build LAMMPS with the GPU package using the NVIDIA compilers.
+The following can be used to build LAMMPS with the GPU package using the NVHPC compilers.
 ```
-module load craype-accel-nvidia80
 cd lammps-<version>/lib/gpu
-make -f Makefile.gpu_polaris_nvidia -j 16
+make -f Makefile.gpu_polaris -j 16

 cd ../../src
 make yes-GPU
-make polaris_nvidia -j 16
+make polaris_nvhpc -j 16
 ```

 ## Example submission scripts for multi-node jobs